 Traditional hardwood is extremely susceptible to scratches and water damage.
-Wood look porcelain tiles are strong enough to install from the front door through the kitchen or even the bathrooms.
+Wood look porcelain tile is strong enough to install from the front door through the kitchen or even the bathrooms.
 It does not scratch or show signs of wear with foot traffic.
 Not only will it hold up to the daily wear and tear that a family brings, but it is also incredibly water resistant and will not swell or warp when exposed to moisture.
 Using the same flooring throughout an open concept home can make a space feel larger because it eliminates transitions that break up a space.

 All porcelain tile receives a score on the PEI scale according to its durability.
 For the strongest results, look for wood look porcelain tile with a PEI rating of four or five.
 As with any porcelain tile, wood look tile can break or chip if heavy items are dropped on it.

-Wood Look Porcelain Tile: Cons
+Cons of Wood Look Porcelain Tile

 Treating Scratches and Refinishing